Tag Archives: Jane Fonda

 Book Club (2018), Diane Keaton, Andy Garcia

-Much like what the Fifty Shades Of Grey movies proved, if the writing / source material is bad, no amount of work during and after the filming process can disguise that truth.
-Book Club needed more story and character development overall, as well as more rehearsal.
+Much like what the Fifty Shades Of Grey movies proved, if the writing/source material is bad, no amount of work during and after the filming process can disguise that truth.
+Book Club needed more story and character development overall, in addition to more rehearsal.

-More than anything, Book Club for me is now simply another reminder of how hard it is to make a great film, let alone a good one.
+Book Club, for me, is yet another reminder of how hard it is to make a great film, let alone an okay one.

 If I had to pick a favourite moment besides all the ones when I noticed Don Johnson’s character’s impeccable dress sense, it would be the one piece of moving dialogue that included the words ‘…love is just a word, until someone gives it meaning…